lightning/bolts/01-messaging.md

 The size of the message is required to fit into a 2 byte unsigned int by the transport layer, therefore the maximum possible size is 65535 bytes.
 A node MUST ignore any additional data within a message, beyond the length it expects for that type.
 A node MUST fail the channels if it receives a known message with insufficient length for the contents.
+A node which understands an option (each is numbered) MUST include all the fields annotated with that option.

 ### Rationale